dadosfera/dadosfera-ai-oss/docs/source/getting_started/faq.md

 Notebooks facilitate an experimental workflow, meaning that there will be cells that should not be run when executing the notebook (from top to bottom).
-Since {term}`pipeline runs <pipeline run>` require your notebooks to be executable, Orchest provides an (pre-installed JupyterLab) extension to skip those cells.
+Since {term}`pipeline runs <pipeline run>` require your notebooks to be executable, Dadosfera AI provides an (pre-installed JupyterLab) extension to skip those cells.

 To skip a cell during pipeline runs: